keatura/my-ordinary-vault-md/TTRPG/D&D/Narnash/Notes (Makara).md

 - funny monkey :3
 - lil bro is really hungry after the big battle
 - Olivia asks Asphodel to fly to the Reef Spreader to tell them about our funny new acquisition
+- Nem shows up
+- fails 2 stealth checks in a row
 -